thehansong/thehansong/README.md

 # 👋 Introduction
 I'm Hans, a Junior Computer Science student pursuing a joint degree from the [Singapore Institute of Technology](https://www.singaporetech.edu.sg/undergraduate-programmes/computer-science-real-time-interactive-simulation) and [DigiPen Institute of Technology](https://www.digipen.edu.sg/academics/computer-science-degrees/bs-in-computer-science-in-real-time-interactive-simulation).

-As I approach graduation, I am actively seeking credit-bearing internship opportunities starting in April 2025 in the USA, Singapore, or Australia.
+As I approach graduation, I am actively seeking credit-bearing Software Engineering (SWE) internship opportunity starting in April/May 2025 in the USA, Singapore, or Australia.

 ## 🛠️ Recent Projects